RachWalm/dyslexia/README.md

 # Dyslexia by a dyslexic
 Dyslexia by a dyslexic website is designed for two types of visitors.
-Firstly, make people with dyslexia feel that they are not alone in their experiences.
+Firstly, make people with dyslexia feel that they are not alone in their experiences and have a simple safe space.
 Secondly allow non-dyslexics appreciate some of the differences of dyslexics.

 The site can be access by this [link](https://rachwalm.github.io/dyslexia/index.html).